+Can you duplicate a key that says do not duplicate?
+Absolutely.
 Besides being labeled as DND, there is NOTHING that prevents a DND key from being copied.
 Getting copies made could be as simple as taking the key to an automated key machine that completely ignores the DND stamp or the kid down at the local hardware store that has no idea what “DND” means.
 Check out our video showing just how easy it is for anyone to make a copy of your Do Not Duplicate key.
 If you don’t want your employees making copies of your key you want to upgrade your locks to a restricted, high security key system.

 Like this video?
 Feel free to share it.

 Key control means that you have access and knowledge of every key you own.
 You know exactly who has a key to every door in your company.
 Only people you have approved will have a copy of the key, and only people you have designated can make copies of a key.
 No unauthorized key duplicates can be made.
 When you get your key back from an employee, you are certain that no copies were made.

 Bad key control means that anyone who obtained a copy of the key can get a copy made without your knowledge.
 Once they leave the company, you have no way of knowing if they made a key to your business and you have to go to considerable expense to protect your business (such as having it rekeyed so the old keys no longer work).

 Keys Stamped – Do Not Duplicate (DND)